-While Thanksgiving has many things in its favor (reuniting with friends and family, throwing dietary concerns to the wind, drinking wine at noon), it also comes with plenty of headaches, especially when it comes to the grueling cooking schedule and even more burdensome after-meal cleaning.
-With that in mind, there are plenty of Memphis restaurants who are willing to do the dirty work for you.
+While Thanksgiving in Memphis has many things in its favor (reuniting with friends and family, throwing dietary concerns to the wind, drinking wine at noon), it also comes with plenty of headaches, such as a grueling cooking schedule and even more burdensome after-meal cleaning.
+With that in mind, there are plenty of Memphis food options and fantastic restaurants who are willing to do the dirty work for you.

 So whether you’re looking for comfort food or something a little fancier, here are seven of our favorite local restaurants that you can rely on this holiday season, leaving you more time to focus on the things that really matter (like arguing with your drunk uncle about canned versus homemade cranberry sauce).

 *Be warned – you’ll need to plan ahead, so be sure to check out each restaurant’s deadline for reservations or placing pick-up orders.

 545 S. Main St. (Inside Central Station)